NHSDigital/pseudonymisation_service/README.md

 # README

-The `pseudonymisation_service` project is a Rails API-only application that allows demographics to be submitted, and pseudonymised versions to be returned.
+The `pseudonymisation_service` project is a Rails API-only application that allows identifiers to be submitted, and pseudonymised versions to be returned.

 ## Usage